 District Meeting Resolution Process

 League members are divided into six regional districts across the Commonwealth.
-Each year, prior to the Annual Summit, these districts meet to review legislation and consider resolutions recommending positions on policy issues.
+Each year, prior to the Municipal Leadership Summit, these districts meet to review legislation and consider resolutions recommending positions on policy issues.
 Resolutions adopted at district meetings are forwarded to The League’s Board of Directors and Resolutions Committee for review and consideration.
 Adopted resolutions are presented to the general membership at the Annual Business Meeting.

-The League’s Resolutions Committee meets once a year at the Annual Summit.
+The League’s Resolutions Committee meets once a year at the Municipal Leadership Summit.
 At that time, the Committee considers the resolutions that originated from the districts, individual municipalities, the Legislative Committee or from the Board of Directors.
 The Resolutions Committee reports to the voting delegates at the Annual Business Meeting those resolutions recommended for adoption.

 The Legislative Committee is primarily charged with helping to implement the goals of The League’s legislative agenda and priorities.
 The Committee works with the Executive Director and The League’s legislative staff to pursue an aggressive plan of action to see legislative issues come to fruition.
 To help in this effort, The League recently established three new sub-committees within the Legislative Committee: Public Safety; Municipal Finance; and Community Development and Infrastructure.
 The purpose of these sub-committees is to increase member involvement in our advocacy efforts and to facilitate policy in a more targeted and issue-based manner.

 Please contact Amy Sturges, Deputy Executive Director – Advocacy, at: email@example.com if you have questions about the policy process.